lsegal/samus/README.md

 ### Commands

-Commands in Samus are just shell scripts.
+Commands in Samus are just shell scripts which execute from the workspace or release directory (unless overridden by the build manifest).
 Samus passes all argument values (the keys from the "arguments" section of the manifest) in as environment variables with a prefixed underscore.
 For example, the `rake-task` command is just:

 ```sh
 #!/bin/sh